StevenKitzes/atomique/README.md

 ## Getting Started

 Currently, this is a bare-bones JavaScript library that you can include on your HTML page using `<script>` tags.
-For the moment, you will also need to include the [SVG.js](https://svgjs.com/) `svg.min.js` file included in this repository as an additional dependency.
+For the moment, you will also need to include the [SVG.js](https://svgjs.com/) `svg.min.js` file included in this repository as an additional dependency.  `svg.min.js` and `atomique.js` are all you need to get started.

 Included in this repository is a sample HTML page demonstrating the most basic way to get Atomique working on your page.
 Refer to `index.html` as a guide, and see it in action [here](https://stevenkitzes.github.com/atomique).